-17.30.040 Height Limits and Exceptions
+130.30.040 Height Limits and Exceptions

-All structures and buildings shall conform to the maximum height requirements established for the zone in which the lot is located as set forth in Chapters 17.21 through 17.26 inclusive, subject to the exceptions under Subsection C, unless a Development Plan or Conditional Use Permit is approved allowing additional height, in compliance with Sections 17.52.060 or 17.52.070, respectively.
+All structures and buildings shall conform to the maximum height requirements established for the zone in which the lot is located as set forth in Chapters 130.21 (Agricultural, Rural Lands, and Resources Zones) through 130.26 (Meyers Community Plan (MCP) Zone) inclusive, subject to the exceptions under Subsection C (Exceptions to Building Height Requirements)

+below unless a Development Plan or Conditional Use Permit is approved allowing additional height, in compliance with Sections 130.52.060 (Temporary Use Permit) or 130.52.070 (Variance), respectively.

 A. Measurement of Building Height.
-The height of a building is determined by calculating the average finished grade of each building wall, and measuring the height between this average finished grade and the highest point of the building, as shown in Figure 17.30.040.A below.
+The height of a building is determined by calculating the average finished grade of each building wall, and measuring the height between this average finished grade and the highest point of the building, as shown in Figure 130.30.040.A (Example: Building Height Calculation) below.
 Where a retaining wall supporting a drop in grade is within a five foot horizontal distance from the exterior wall, the height of the retaining wall shall be included in the building height.
-If each building wall has a different height, then the average height of all four walls is calculated to determine the actual building height, as shown in Figure 17.30.040.A.
+If each building wall has a different height, then the average height of all four walls is calculated to determine the actual building height, as shown in Figure 130.30.040.A (Example: Building Height Calculation) below.

-Figure 17.30.040.A
+Figure 130.30.040.A